 Grilled Chicken Wings are a delicious alternative to the deep-fried version.
 One of the challenges to grilling chicken wings is to get crispy skin without scorching the wings.
-Corn starch is the simple ingredient to get the classic crunchy texture.
-These chicken wings are finished with a flavorful BBQ sauce.
+Corn starch is the simple ingredient to get the classic crunchy texture, without needing to deep fry.
+This chicken wing recipe is finished with a flavorful BBQ sauce.

-We love cooking wings, but also know how easy it is to mess them up (resulting in rubbery skin).
-We learned long ago with our Smoked Buffalo Style Chicken Wings that getting the skin crispy can be tricky, but well worth learning the tips.
-You can dehydrate the wings in the refrigerator like in the recipe above, or you can speed up the process by simply adding corn starch to your dry rub prior to grilling.
+We learned long ago with our Smoked Buffalo Sauce Chicken Wings that getting the skin crispy can be tricky, but well worth learning the tips.
+You can dehydrate the wings in the refrigerator, or you can speed up the process by simply adding corn starch to your dry rub before grilling.

 Corn Starch vs. Baking Powder

 Corn starch has been a main star in fried chicken recipes for a long time.
 Combining the corn starch with the dry rub (which has salt) raises the pH level of the chicken skin and helps the skin dry out.
 So, by coating the wings with the corn starch, you help along the process that gives it that crunch versus rubbery texture.

 Some recipes for grilled chicken wings call for baking powder, but the main ingredient of baking powder is corn starch.
 With baking powder, you run the risk of the other ingredients giving the wings a metallic-like flavor.
 So trust us, stick with corn starch!

 Adding an equal ratio of corn starch to dry rub will give the perfect combination for the crispy chicken wing texture that we’re looking for here.

 One pound of chicken wings (also called party wings) typically yields 12 wings.
 There are two parts to a chicken wing.

 - Drummets – The single bone part of the wing.